konnov/protocols-made-fun/_posts/2025-12-15-tftp-symbolic-testing.md

  - The server may send invalid (e.g., outdated) packets.

  - My understanding of TFTP timeouts was wrong.
-I thought that a timeout was meant to closes a transfer session.
+I thought that a timeout was meant to close a transfer session.
 Instead, timeouts in TFTP are just triggering packet retransmissions.
 The number of retries is not specified in the RFCs.
 In practice, tftp-hpa seems to retry 5 times before giving up.